sj-wilkinson/merger_train/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGMENTS -->
-## Acknowledgments and How to Cite
+## Acknowledgements and How to Cite

 If you use the images to train your own data, I kindly ask that you cite the following: